NKI-TGO/RNAseq_postprocessing/README.md

 ___CMScaller___
+Csv file with the probabilities of that sample belonging to an specific CMS group, the first column os the prediction column cluster plot using those probabilities.
+As a visualization you will get a heatmap, genset enrichment plot and PCA.

+___CMSclasifier___
 Csv file with the probabilities of that sample belonging to an specific CMS group, the first column os the prediction column cluster plot using those probabilities

-__Venn_
-A ven diagram and the possibility of have the list of the genes belonging to each group

-__Volcano__
-A volcano plot, for this plot you need a list of genes/exons with pval and log2fold cange (usually coming from DE analysis)
+___immunedeconv(MCP_counter, EPIC)___
+Bar and scater plot with the different cell clasifications